Health issues in athletics: Perfectionism

 It is common for athletes, especially those of elite status, to strive for perfectionism in their sport.
 Coaches may pound it into their athletes that "practice makes perfect" - a common misconception that with more and more training, perfectionism will be reached.
 Although having high standards may be part of elite athletics and can, in return, be beneficial for the athlete's performance, this idea that nothing but a perfect performance is good enough plays a key role in developing a negative self-concept and a fear-of-failure syndrome.
 Individuals who struggle with a negative self-concept and strive towards perfectionism may excessively engage in cognitive rumination about the need to be perfect.
 They may also be more susceptible to be more concerned about every little mistake, struggle with forgetting about a past error, and doubt their physical abilities.
 These athletes may be at a significantly higher risk of a low self-esteem in results of the slightest negative feedback.
 Athletes who over-strive for perfectionism also put themselves at risk to experience more levels of negative emotions and heightened levels of anxiety and depression.

 It is common for athletes, especially those of elite status, to strive for perfectionism in their sport.
 Coaches may pound it into their athletes that "practice makes perfect" - a common misconception that with more and more training, perfectionism will be reached.
 Although having high standards may be part of elite athletics and can, in return, be beneficial for the athlete's performance, this idea that nothing but a perfect performance is good enough plays a key role in developing a negative self-concept and a fear-of-failure syndrome.
 Individuals who struggle with a negative self-concept and strive towards perfectionism may excessively engage in cognitive rumination about the need to be perfect.
 They may also be more susceptible to be more concerned about every little mistake, struggle with forgetting about a past error, and doubt their physical abilities.

-Athletes, especially those who balance sport and academics, have the responsibility of managing their academics, maintaining a healthy lifestyle, recovering from possible injuries, and managing their performance expectations and anxiety.
-All of which may present themselves as added stressors in the athletes' life.
-Regardless of all these other stressors, it seems as if failure in competition is one of the biggest causes that increases susceptibility to negative affects and depressive disorders.
+Athletes, in particular those athletes who juggle sport and studies at the same time, have the task of controlling their studies, leading a healthy lifestyle, taking care of any possible injuries they might incur, and managing their performance anxiety.
+All these could contribute to the pressure on the athletes’ part.
+However, no matter all these stresses, failure to perform in competition appears to be one of the greatest causes leading to increased vulnerability to depression.
 Stress builds as they attempt to balance the workload they are given, working to satisfy the coaching staff, and continuing to try to play at their best.
-This pressure gets to a lot of the athletes and they start to break down mentally.
-Constant demand to perform at their best is very hard to attain, and puts wear and tear on the human body and mind.
-This is why they see many athletes step away from their sport that they have been playing since they were young because the love, the passion, and their mental state is no longer there.
+This pressure gets to a lot of the athletes, and they start to break down mentally.
+Constant demand to perform at their best is very hard to attain and puts wear and tear on the human body and mind.
+This is why they see many athletes step away from the sport that they have been playing since they were young because the love, the passion, and their mental state is no longer there.